-- As a feature of accrual-based accounting, accrued interest is the amount of interest that has been incurred in a reporting period, while the cash payment has not been made yet in that period.
+Under accrual-based accounting, accrued interest is the amount of interest that has been incurred or earned in a reporting period, regardless of when it will be paid.

 Accrual Interest in Accounting

-Under the accounting perspective, accrued interest is the amount of interest of a financial obligation that has been incurred in a reporting period, while the cash payment has not been made yet in that period.
+Under accrual accounting, accrued interest is the amount of interest from a financial obligation that has been incurred in a reporting period, while the cash payment has not been made yet in that period.

-It is a feature of accrual-based accounting, which requires revenues and expenses to be recorded in the accounting period when they are incurred, regardless of when the cash payments are made.
-The accrual-based accounting method can reveal a company’s financial health more accurately than the cash-based method.
+Accrual-based accounting requires revenues and expenses to be recorded in the accounting period when they are incurred, regardless of when the cash payments are made.
+The accrual-based accounting method discloses a company’s financial health more accurately than the cash-based method.

-The amount of accrued interest is posted as accrual adjusting entries by both borrowers and lenders at the end of each month.
-The entry consists of an interest income or expense account from the income statement, and a receivable or payable account from the balance sheet.
+The amount of accrued interest is posted as adjusting entries by both borrowers and lenders at the end of each month.
+The entry consists of interest income or interest expense on the income statement, and a receivable or payable account on the balance sheet.
 Since the payment of accrued interest is generally made within one year, it is classified as a current asset or current liability.